 Happy 97th Birthday to Dick Van Dyke! pic.twitter.com/SiRyhD34wM

-Another remarkable thing about him is that at 94, Van Dyke is still driving.
-He owns an Infinity Sedan which he drives himself.
-His zest for life and eternal youthfulness is also apparent in that he got married in 2012 to a much younger woman, makeup artist Arlene Silver, who is over 40 years younger than him.
+His zest for life and eternal youthfulness is apparent in that he got married in 2012 to a much younger woman, makeup artist Arlene Silver, who is over 40 years younger than him.
 According to Parade magazine, he said: “one of the smartest movies I’ve ever made.
 She’s very mature for her age, and I’m very immature for my age, so it’s about right!”

-It was just one highlight in a career that’s spanned the best part of a century.
-Van Dyke was born in West Plains Missouri, 1925.
-Mother Hazel Victoria was a stenographer and father Loren Wayne a salesman.
+His career has spanned the best part of a century.
+Van Dyke was born in West Plains, Missouri in 1925.
+His mother Hazel Victoria was a stenographer and father Loren Wayne a salesman.
 The young Dick almost became a man of the cloth, but drama class steered him onto the chosen path of entertainment.

 As mentioned on his official website, “he wrote, ‘I suppose that I never completely gave up my childhood idea of being a minister.
 Only the medium and the message changed.
 I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces’.”

-As for his dazzling talent, Van Dyke puts that down to a less than methodical approach.
+As for his dazzling talent, Van Dyke credits that to a less-than-methodical approach.
 “I don’t do any background study or preparation,” he told the Times.
 “I once went to a dramatic coach years and years ago.
 I was playing a rather heavy part about an alcoholic.
 And he said, ‘Let’s look at the subtext,’ and I said, ‘I beg your pardon?’
 [Laughs.]
 I’m strictly a superficial actor.”